Introduction

 Fig 6: Output

-Secondly, put the sensor into the hot water, as shown in fig 7, and run the script.
-The output is shown in fig 8.
+The sensor is put into hot water, as shown in Figure 7, and the script is run.
+The output is shown in Fig 8.

 Fig 7: Sensor in Hot Water